 or in short $d_{X,r}$, for arbitrary partition with box size $r$.

 \begin{assumption} The investigated time series are stationary. \end{assumption}

 {\bf Dimensions.} The notion of dimension has many definitions depending on the context and methods.
 Takens' work was confined to topological dimensionality, but the embedding theorem was extended to fractal dimensions as well \cite{Sauer1991}.
-In our case the attractor, the support of the stationary distribution, can be a fractal.
-We already recalled the Rényi information dimension.
-On the other hand the local intrinsic dimension is defined as follows.
+In our case, the attractor, the support of the stationary distribution, can be a fractal.
+We have already mentioned the Rényi information dimension.

+On the other hand, the local intrinsic dimension is defined as follows.
 Let $X \in \mathbb{R}^m $ be the investigated random variable

 where $B(x,r)$ is the hypercube in $\mathbb{R}^m $ with lower corner $x$.
 Then the intrinsic dimension is $D_X=E(D_X(X))$ and